 “Batman vs Superman: Dawn Of Justice” is quite the polarizing film, even more than its predecessor “Man Of Steel”, and in my own opinion, I do like it, though it’s a very bloated and messy movie that suffers from trying to do too much at once.
-As a sequel, it drops the ball in a manner that’s eerily similar to “The Amazing Spider-Man 2”, while thankfully being nowhere near as bad as that movie.
-For reference, I thought “The Amazing Spider-Man” was a flawed but interesting spin on the Spider-Man mythos, and a decent enough starting point for another series of Spider-Man movies.
-“The Amazing Spider-Man 2” was a massive drop in quality because Sony studios was more interested in setting up a cinematic universe, to try to replicate Marvel’s success, than they were in telling a good story in it’s own right, like the movie they were currently producing.
+As a sequel, it has the same flaws as “The Amazing Spider-Man 2”, while thankfully being nowhere near as bad as that movie.
+“The Amazing Spider-Man 2” was a massive drop in quality from it’s predecessor because Sony studios was more interested in setting up a cinematic universe to try to replicate Marvel’s success, than they were interested in telling a good story in its own right, like the movie they were currently producing.
 They stuffed it with so many characters and subplots, without developing most of them, that it lost the heart and sharp focus that made the original movie so likable in first place, and killed whatever potential that series had dead.
 “Batman vs Superman” nearly makes the same mistake, because even though it’s supposed to be a sequel to “Man Of Steel“, it’s more like a rushed attempt at setting up a Justice League movie.
 Around the early 2010’s, DC clearly started to envy the success Marvel was having their superhero movies, so they wanted to create their own ‘cinematic universe’ (I am really getting tired of those, by the way) to try to compete with them, without taking the time or putting in the hard effort to do it properly.